shoyer/cyordereddict/README.rst

     reduce the potential for introducing new bugs.

 License:
-    MIT. cyordereddict is largely adapted from the Python standard library, which uses the Python Software Foundation License.
+    MIT.
+Based on the Python standard library, which is under the Python Software Foundation License.